xmkg/hadouken/README.md

 ##### WITH_COVERAGE (optional)

-Generate code coverage report for the project (useful for unit test targets)
+Generate code coverage report for the project.
+Can be used for `UNIT_TEST` and `BENCHMARK` target types.

 Example: